 Email: r dot g dot forman at warwick dot ac dot uk

-Dr Ross Forman is Associate Professor, and teaches on the English and Comparative Literary Studies program.
+Dr Ross Forman is a Reader (Associate Professor) in English, and teaches on the English and Comparative Literary Studies program.
 He joined in 2011 after teaching at the National University of Singapore for four years.
 He previously worked for the Centre for Asian and African Literatures, based at the School of Oriental and African Studies (SOAS), University of London, and jointly run by SOAS and University College London.

-My main research focus is British imperialism during the long ninteenth century, with a special interest in the relationship between Britain and China and Southeast Asia, as well as Latin America.
+My main research focus is the Anglophone long nineteenth century, with a special interest in the relationship between Britain and China and Southeast Asia, as well as Latin America.
 I also work in the areas of postcolonial literatures and cultures, diaspora literature, and queer studies.

 Teaching and supervision

 I am happy to supervise postgraduate and undergraduate work on nineteenth-century literature, Anglophone literatures and cultures, postcolonial literatures and cultures, and queer studies or literature.

 I have supervised several Early Career Fellows at Warwick's Institute of Advanced Study (IAS) and am open to working with postdoctoral fellows at the IAS and with applicants to the Leverhulme, British Academy, and other postdoctoral fellowship programmes.

 Current PhD Students:

 Jay Waters (supervised with Team Leach, Warwick Writing Programme)